 The policy, procedure to apply and application for R21 grants can be found here.

 The R21 lays the foundation for an independent career for ambitious researchers investigating biomedical or behavioral aspects of communicable diseases (hearing, taste, speech, smell, balance, etc.).

 - Development of research methodology and technology

 - Translational and outcomes research

-The R21 grant is ideal for a PI or program directors who need funds to obtain sufficient preliminary data and ultimately develop an independent scientific/biomedical career with the help of R01 grant.
+The R21 grant is ideal for a PI or program director who needs funds to obtain sufficient preliminary data and ultimately develop an independent scientific/biomedical career with the help of the R01 grant.

 7. NIH Planning Grant Program (R34)

 R34 supports the initial stages of a clinical trial or a research project.
 The grant can either provide a direct cost for the project or help: